The best kept secret that destroys wealth

 That evening, I was pounding the treadmill listening to a Tony Robbins’ podcast.

 Like his new book, Unshakeable Your Guide to Financial Freedom: – it perfectly explains the secret why so many investors are disappointed.

-Here’s the link if you want to listen to it: -
+Here’s a link to the audiobook download if you want to listen to it.

 Something you need to know…

 Before I get into the this article, I want to tell you something about myself.

 It’s neither a brag, nor a shout out for adoring fans!

 I’m a Chartered Financial Planner through the Chartered Insurance Institute, hold the Advanced Diploma in Financial Planning, am a Pension Transfer Specialist, a Chartered Wealth Manager, a fellow of the Chartered Institute for Securities & Investment, and am UK Financial Conduct Authority authorised and registered with over a decade of professional experience.